CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ## Submitting files to Assemblyline

 Here's how submitting files to Assemblyline takes place.
 The user browses to the User Interface (UI) Frontend and submits a file through the web interface.
 The frontend takes that file and hands it off to the API Server.
 Alternatively, the user uses the Assemblyline client to connect directly to the API server and submits a file via the client.
-Once the API server receives the file, it saves the file to the filestore and creates a tasking message in Redis (volatile) for the Dispatcher to pick up.
+Once the API server receives the file, it saves the file to the Filestore and creates a tasking message in Redis (volatile) for the Dispatcher to pick up.

 The Dispatcher will be notified by Redis that a new task has come in, will identify the file, and will route that file to the appropriate services by pushing a new message for the services in its service queue.